Today's admission times: from 11:00 a.m. to 8:00 p.m.

 Officers mess function: Dining room for officers (emergency: operating room)

-The commandant and officers ate in the officers' mess, spent their free time and held meetings.
-But the table was also used for other purposes.
+The commander and officers ate, spent their free time and held meetings in the officers' mess of the submarine.
+The table was also used for other purposes.
 It also served as an operating table for the 2 doctors on board.

-was ensured by a doctor on board who was of course also entrusted with other military tasks.
-He had a kind of pharmacy (dispensing medicine) and an isolation room (for treating infectious diseases).
-The officers' mess is also the medical emergency operating room.
+Medical care on the U-boat was provided by a doctor on board who was also entrusted with other military duties.
+He had a small pharmacy for dispensing medication and an isolation room for treating infectious diseases.
+The officers' mess therefore also served as an emergency medical operations room.

 Section III – Command Center